jstnbala/Student-s-Basic-Evaluation-App/Student-Basic-Evaluation-App.md

 # Student-Basic-Evaluation-App

-The "Student Evaluation App: Simplify Form Assessments" is developed using Android Studio and Java.
+The "Student Evaluation App: Form Assessments is developed using Android Studio and Java.
 It is a simple mobile application that aims to capture different aspects of student performance inside and outside the classroom.
 Through a form, students can rate themselves on a scale from 1 to 5, with 5 being the highest and 1 being the lowest.
 The performance is divided into three